harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/clb-az-down.md

 ## Default validations

-The ELB is attached to the given availability zones.
+The clb is attached to the given availability zones.

 ## Fault tunables